shui18/starter-hugo-academic/content/publication/journal-article/index.dissp.md

 url_slides: ''
 url_source: ''
 url_video: ''

-pdf = A dissipation-preserving scheme for damped oscillatory Hamiltonian systems based on splitting
+pdf = "A dissipation-preserving scheme for damped oscillatory Hamiltonian systems based on splitting"

 # Associated Projects (optional).
 #   Associate this publication with one or more of your projects.